-June 11, 2022: Japan-Singapore Summit between Kishida and Lee and a meeting with President Halimah Yacob.
+June 11, 2022: Japan-Singapore Summit takes place between Kishida and Lee and a meeting with President Halimah Yacob.
 Japan-Singapore Defense Ministers Meeting between Minister Kishi and Minister Ng Eng Hen.

-June 22, 2022: ASEAN-Japan Defense Ministers’ Informal Meeting with Defense Minister Kishi and ASEAN Defense Ministers.
+June 22, 2022: ASEAN-Japan Defense Ministers’ Informal Meeting held with Defense Minister Kishi and ASEAN Defense Ministers.

 June 30, 2022: Foreign Minister Hayashi attends the inauguration of Philippine President Ferdinand Marcos.

-July 8, 2022: Japan-Indonesia Foreign Ministers Meeting between Hayashi and Foreign Minister Retno Marsudi.
+July 8, 2022: Japan-Indonesia Foreign Ministers Meeting held between Hayashi and Foreign Minister Retno Marsudi.

-July 12, 2022: Japan-Philippines Foreign Ministers’ Telephone Talk between Hayashi and Foreign Secretary Enrique Manalo.
+July 12, 2022: Japan-Philippines Foreign Ministers’ Telephone Talk occurs between Hayashi and Foreign Secretary Enrique Manalo.

 July 25, 2022: Foreign Minister Hayashi issues statement, “Regarding Executions of Myanmar Citizens including Pro-democracy Activists.”